Boost Your Online Conversions with These 10 Web Design Tips

 2. Choose the Right Colors

 Color choice has always been an important part of marketing and product packaging, and many studies have shown a close correlation between color and purchasing decisions.
-According to a survey by Kissmetrics, 85% of consumers say color is their main reason for buying a product.
-For websites, color is also crucial—52% of web users say they won’t return to a site of they find the colors and overall aesthetics unappealing.
+According to a study by the Institute for Color Research, between 62% and 90% of the initial assessment people make about an environment or product is based on color alone, and according to research by Kissmetrics, 52% of web users say they won’t return to a site if they find the colors and overall aesthetics unappealing.
 When designing your website, choose attractive color combinations that fit with your brand image and evoke the mood you want your customers to experience when they visit your site.

 4. Understand the F Pattern

-Understanding how users look at a web page can help you decide on the best layout for the page.
-Studies show that when users look at a website, they read it in an F pattern, starting at the top left corner and reading straight across to the top right corner, then moving their eyes down to the middle line of the letter F and moving across.
+Studies show that users look at a website in an F pattern, starting at the top left corner and reading straight across to the top right corner, then moving their eyes down to the middle line of the letter F and moving across.
 Since the top left corner of a web page is the first place the user’s eye goes, make sure that quadrant is making a good first impression, both design-wise and with key information and conversion points.

 5. Follow the Rule of Thirds